Four Seasons Resort Chiang Mai

 The spacious pavilions and huge residences are luxuriously appointed with local touches, and all have outdoor salas with daybeds.
 Twelve luxurious one-bedroom villas set in tropical gardens have been added to the portfolio at the Four Seasons Chiang Mai, with stunning views onto the mountains and spacious private pools.

 The renowned cuisine here must be sampled to be believed and not only is the food fantastic but the settings for the various restaurants simply stunning.
-For the ultimate in romance, the Rice Barn is a private dining venue for two overlooking the resort's rice paddies and lake - after a five course candlelit meal, designed by yourselves with the chef, you can release a candlelit krathong - or banana leaf cup - onto the lake in traditional Thai style.
+For the ultimate in romance, the Rice Barn is a private dining venue for two overlooking the resort's rice paddies and lake - after a five course candlelit meal, designed by yourselves with the chef, you can release a krathong - or banana leaf cup - containing a candle, onto the lake in traditional Thai style.

 The Four Seasons has Pavilions, Pool Villas and One to Four-Bedroom Residences.
 All rooms have vaulted ceilings, polished teak floors, rich Thai cotton decorations and beautiful Siamese art as well as an outdoor covered veranda (a sala) with dining table and day beds.
 The Pavilions are located in two storey clusters around the resort, the Pool Villas are free standing in walled gardens and are more like homes than hotel rooms.
 The Residences are even larger and some have plunge pools.
 All pavilions, villas and residences feature:down duvets and pillows, thick bathrobes, wifi, satellite TV, CD/DVD player, mp3/iPod dock, safe, iron and ironing board, minibar, tea and coffee facilities and complimentary daily newspaper.

-Children under 18 can share their parents room at no extra cost (but under 12's are not allowed in the Pool Villas).
-There is the complimentary children’s Gecko Club (4-12years) with daily activity program, children's menus, DVDs, toys etc to borrow and babysitting is available.
+Children under 18 can share their parents room at no extra cost (but under 12s are not allowed in the Pool Villas).
+There is the complimentary children’s Gecko Club (4-12years) with daily activity program, children's menus, DVDs, toys etc. to borrow and babysitting is available.

 With three restaurants and two bars there is something for everyone at Four Seasons Chiang Mai from Thai to Asian to international specialties.
 Special private meals and in villa dining can also be arranged.
 Take part in a cooking course at Rimtai Kitchen and learn the secrets of Thai cuisine.
 There is also a two-level infinity pool, award winning harmonious spa, fitness center, tennis courts, cooking school, library and children’s club.

-Activities at the Four Seasons Chiang Mai are extensive and include cooking classes, elephant trekking, rice planting, off-site golf (5 minutes) and horse riding (15 minutes).
+Activities at the Four Seasons Chiang Mai are extensive and include cooking classes, elephant experiences, rice planting, off-site golf (5 minutes) and horse riding (15 minutes).
 Enjoy unwinding and focus on wellness, with selected yoga, meditation and Pilates classes.
 There is also a shuttle to Chiang Mai five times a day for those wishing to explore independently.

 Location & Directions